twitter/finatra/_sources/user-guide/http/server.rst.txt

 HTTP Server Definition
 ======================

-To start, add a dependency on the `finatra-http <https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.twitter%22%20AND%20a%3A%22finatra-http_2.12%22>`__ library.
+To start, add a dependency on the `finatra-http-server <https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.twitter%22%20AND%20a%3A%22finatra-http-server_2.12%22>`__ library.
 We also recommend using `Logback <https://logback.qos.ch/>`__ as your `SLF4J <https://www.slf4j.org/manual.html>`__ implementation.
 E.g.,

 with sbt:

 .. parsed-literal::

-    "com.twitter" %% "finatra-http" % "\ |release|\ ",
+    "com.twitter" %% "finatra-http-server" % "\ |release|\ ",
     "ch.qos.logback" % "logback-classic" % versions.logback,

 For more information on logging with Finatra see: `Introduction to Logging With Finatra <../logging/index.html#introduction-to-logging-with-finatra>`__.

-Create a new class which extends `c.t.finatra.http.HttpServer <https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/HttpServer.scala>`__:
+Create a new class which extends `c.t.finatra.http.HttpServer <https://github.com/twitter/finatra/blob/develop/http-server/src/main/scala/com/twitter/finatra/http/HttpServer.scala>`__:

 .. code:: scala